Ratification of CRPD

 The Committee’s recommendations to states parties

 The Committee on the Rights of Persons with Disabilities began examining states parties on their implementation of CRPD in September 2012.
-Issues of violence and abuse against persons with disabilities have been raised regularly, but the Committee has only twice specifically mentioned corporal punishment of children with disabilities.
-Many of the states considered to date have already achieved prohibition in all settings.
+As at March 2017, the Committee has issued 8 recommendations/observations to as many states.

 Recommendations by the Committee to states on corporal punishment of children will be accessible below by state and by session as they become available.
 They are also included in the individual country reports.

 Communications/inquiries under CRPD

 The Optional Protocol to the Convention provides for communications and inquiry procedures and as at March 2017 had been ratified by 91 states.
 No cases concerning corporal punishment have yet been brought to the Committee.

 - All of the Committee's recommendations are included in the individual country reports for the state concerned